076923/python-image-preview/README.md

 ## How to use

-1. Open Command Palette
+1. Set a `breakpoint` on the line of code.

+2. `Debug Mode Start`

+3. `Open Command Palette`
 	- Windows : Ctrl + P
 	- MacOS : ⌘ + P

-2. Run `Python Image Preview`
+4. Run `Python Image Preview`
 	- Enter `> Python Image Preview` on the command palette.

-3. Insert breakpoint.

-4. Debug Mode Start
+5. Click on the variable.

 ### Apply OpenCV